jonathanhogg/flitter/docs/physics.md

 by setting a maximum distance for each from an anchor in the middle.
 A `!drag` force applier slows the particles as if they are moving through a liquid.
-Without any external forces, the drag will cause this system to come to a static equilibrium, so a `!random` Brownian motion force is applied to each particle.
+Without any external forces, the drag will cause this system to come to a static equilibrium, so a `!random` force is applied to each particle.

 The `beat` clock is used as the simulation time, allowing the simulation to be sped up or slowed down by altering the tempo. `resolution` is calculated to